 - To spread knowledge about the Wolf and, consequently, to ease the coexistence between Wolves and humans.

-We have created a style manual helping communication professionals when writing Wolves’ news, as well as we have published a referential book in Spain proposing a standardized tracking of the Iberian Wolves’ population.
+We have created a guidelines document for helping professional journalist .
+We alsohave published a referential book in Spain proposing a standardized tracking of the Iberian Wolves’ population.
 However, we are best known for the legal actions that have saved hundreds of individuals.
-ASCEL’s membership allows to directly take part in achieving the milestone of stopping the hunting of hundreds of Wolves, which is not commonly possible in other international NGOs.
+ASCEL’s membership allows to directly take part in achieving the milestone of stopping the hunting of several Wolves, which is not commonly seen everywhere.

 The most remarkable judicial actions would be the following:

-- To have cancelled the Wolf’s Management Plan in Castile and León, which was based on hunting.
+- To have cancelled the Wolf’s Management Plan in Castile and León, which was based on hunting as only choice

 - To have impeded Wolves’ arbitrary sacrifice due to managers being judged by society.